suriyanas1234/learn.carobot.ca/guide/product_guide/2072-RFID-NFC-Card-Reader-Kit.md

 ## Programming
 <!-- ![](/img/docs/product_guide/2290(4).jpg) -->

-The following code demonstrates how the short proximity sensor works and measures the distance when the sensor is moved towards or away from an object, within the range of 4-30cm.
-If you want to skip the steps, you can jump to the Full Code.
+The following code demonstrates how read the RFID and NFC cards or keys and receive the ID number.

 **Step 1:** Include the libraries needed for this program.
 You can down load the zip files from onlien and add the zip files to the library under **Sketech** and then under **Include Library**.